alastairs/codebork.com/_posts/2021-02-26-Starting-coding-on-Windows.md

 ### Windows Terminal

-This is installed from the [Microsoft Store](https://aka.ms/terminal), which is the recommended method of installation to ensure it is kept up-to-date.
+The easiest way to install Windows Terminal is to download it from the [Microsoft Store](https://aka.ms/terminal); this will also ensure it is kept up-to-date.
 Alternatively, you can [download it from GitHub](https://github.com/microsoft/terminal/releases/latest).
-You can choose to pin Windows Terminal to your Start screen/menu or task bar if you want to quick access to it.
+You can choose to pin Windows Terminal to your Start screen/menu, task bar, or Desktop if you want quick access to it.

 When you first run the terminal, it will open a Powershell tab; this will include a start-up message suggesting you "try the new cross-platform